ystellapark/ystellapark/README.md

 My research broadly relates to **disclosure, information processing, and contracting**.
 In particular, my work examines how information held and processed by various market participants influences their strategic behavior, ultimately shaping outcomes in capital markets and the real economy.

+Before pursuing her graduate studies, Park worked as a data analyst for two years at the Samuel Zell and Robert Lurie Real Estate Center of the Wharton School.

 ---

 ### Education